-Applicants must meet all criteria outlined for entrance into the Nursing Assistant I with Home Care curriculum.
+Applicants must meet all criteria outlined for entrance into the Nursing Assistant I curriculum.
 In addition, applicants for Nursing Assistant II:

 - a.
-Must have successfully completed the Nursing Assistant I and Home Care courses (documentation required). - b.
+Must have successfully completed the Nursing Assistant I (documentation required). - b.
 Must be currently listed in good standing with the Division of Health Service Regulation's Health Personnel Registry Section as a Nurse Aide I or show successful completion of the NNAAP written and skills examination for Nurse Aide I.